-So you for example, if you go to Goa, where the beach is quite flat, then you can walk quite a long distance inside the ocean.
-And you would be experiencing kind of spilling type of breakers, and of south east coast of India, for example, Chennai where we have the harbor etcetera, in that vicinity you will be able to see a plunging type of breakers occurring more frequently.
-So here for certain conditions as we have shown here 0.01 and point one for the beach slope and or very low of wave steep wave height you see that you can have your surging type of breakers.
+So, you, for example, if you go to Goa, where the beach is quite flat, and you can walk quite a long distance, inside the ocean; and, you will be experiencing kind of spilling type of breakers; and off south east cost of India, for example, Chennai, where you have the major harbor, etcetera, in that vicinity, you will be able to see plunging type of breakers occurring more frequently.
+So, here, for certain conditions as we have shown here, 0.01 and 0.1 for the beach slope, and very low wave steep, wave height, you see that, you can have your surging type of breakers.

-What does the results indicate, the results indicate from the above table you can see that the parameter N 1 that categorize the types of breakers, increases with an increase in the beach slope or the sea bed slope, and decreases with an increase in the steepness.
-So this certainly matches with what we have earlier seen that for flat beaches, the type of breakers you will experience is the spilling type of breakers and for the steep slope.
-Slope, you would have surging type of breakers and in between you should have plunging type of breaker.
+What does the result indicate?
+The results indicate, from the above table, you can see that, the parameter N 1 that categorizes the types of breakers, increases with an increase in the beach slope, or the sea bed slope, and decreases with an increase in wave steepness.
+So, this certainly matches with what we have earlier seen that, for flat beaches, the type of breakers you will experience is the spilling type of breakers, and for steep slope, you would have surging type of breakers, and in between, you should have plunging type of breakers.
+So, this table helps us to understand more clearly, these two tables.
+So, I suggest you have a critical look at this table, try to understand what could be the wave characteristics.
+Suppose, if you, if you are, if you are located along the wave, beach, where the beach slope is of certain order of magnitude, which is indicated, try to look at the table, and try to go and examine yourself, whether, what kind of breakers you have.

-So this table helps us to understand more clearly these two tables; so I suggest you have a critical look at these tables try to understand what could be the wave characteristics.
-Suppose if you are located along a beach (( )) the beach slope is of certain order of magnitude, which is indicated.
-Try to look at the table and try to go and examine yourself, whether what kind of breakers you have.
-Now apart from three widely classified breakers, there is yet another breaker which is not that popular and that is called as collapsing type of breakers.
-All these breakers, actually they have been examined through laboratory investigation, the characteristics of these kind of breakers or have been verified or have been understood or studied only through critical laboratory investigation - the detailed one.
+Now, apart from the three widely classified breakers, there is yet another breaker, which is not that popular, and that is called as collapsing type of breakers.
+All these breakers, actually, they have been examined through laboratory investigation; the characteristics of these kind of breakers are, have been verified, or have been understood, or studied, only through critical laboratory investigation, a detailed one.

-So they have examined while doing so, they have also found out another type of breakers and this collapsing breaker is found to be in between plunging and surging breakers.
+So, they have examined; while doing, so, they have also found out another type of breakers and this collapsing breaker is found to be in between plunging and surging beakers.
 For this type, the crest never fully breaks.
-So the crust will be more or less looking stable.
-The bottom face of the wave becomes steeper that is the bottom portion of the wave becomes steeper and that is before it really collapses, and when it collapse it generates lot of foam.

-So, now surging and collapsing as we have seen or mostly due to steep waves, propagating over steep slopes so in such case we can term or we can call such kind of beaches, where you have this kind of a two kinds of a breakers namely the surging and collapsing as reflective beaches.
-So I hope that you have been exposed now on the details of the wave deformation, and also on wave breaking, the conditions of wave breaking etceteras and also categorization of your different wave breakers.
+So, the crest will be more or less looking stable; the bottom face of the wave becomes steeper; that is, the bottom portion of the wave becomes steeper and that is before it really collapses; and when it collapses, it generates lot of foam.
+So, now, surging and collapsing, as we have seen, are mostly due to steep waves, propagating over steep slopes.
+So, in such case, we can term, or we can call such kind of beaches, where you have this kind of, two kinds of breakers, namely the surging and collapsing, as reflecting beaches.
+So, I hope that, you have been exposed now, on the details of the wave deformation and also, on wave breaking, the conditions of wave breaking, etcetera and also, now, categorization of your different wave breakers.